kymotz/oplog/README.md

 - **Easy to use.** Provide `starter`, and auto-configuration by annotation.

-- **Flexibility.** Provide template to processing log, you can customize functions or expression, and provide log record control at the annotation level.
+- **Flexibility.** We provide log processing templates,  customized functions or expressions and the log record control at the annotation level.

 - **Extensibility.** Provide custom functions, custom persistence operations, and custom log record operator.